-Through July 2020, the first iteration of this system was overseen by researchers at the University of Maryland Center for Substance Abuse Research.
-Funded by NIDA as a Cooperative Agreement in April 2020, the second iteration of this center is led by our Coordinating Center, composed of scientists from the University of Florida, New York University, and Florida Atlantic University.
+Previously funded by NIDA as a Cooperative Agreement in April 2020, the second iteration of NDEWS is led by our Coordinating Center, comprised of scientists and staff from the University of Florida, New York University, and Florida Atlantic University.

-Ongoing data collection will provide an integrated and comprehensive characterization of drug use and availability by synthesizing traditional, indirect sources with new, direct sources of data, as well as on-the-ground epidemiologic investigations within high-priority areas of concern.
+Ongoing data collection provides an integrated and comprehensive characterization of drug use and availability by synthesizing traditional, indirect sources with new, direct sources of data, as well as on-the-ground epidemiologic investigations within high-priority areas of concern.
 Our Scientific Advisory Group, composed of scientists and experts from across the U.S., serves to advise NDEWS leadership regarding data indicators, harmonization, and interpretation.